The Eristics Test

 Love Fear Guilt Disgust Anger Pride

-Wrath Mania Duress Zeal Anxiety Contempt Despair Exhilaration
+Revelation Wrath Pride Duress Zeal Anxiety Contempt Fear Exhilaration

 All of these combinations work a lot like revelation, offering the Architect similar rewards.